Face Mask Pattern (FREE) – How to Make Diy Mouth Mask

 The seam allowance is 1/2 inch and is already included on all sides except for the ear side where you should add additional one inch seam allowance.

 Repeat this step with the lining fabric as well.
 This time, however, do not add a seam allowance for the ear section.

-Here’s a relevant study that tested the testing the efficacy of homemade masks
+Here’s a relevant study that tested the efficacy of homemade masks

 I saw someone wearing a stethoscope fabric mask and though that this is a great way to show appreciation to our front-liners.
 So, I found some suitable fabrics that can be purchased online.
 If you spot a great design, share it in the comments below